seapagan/fastapi-template/docs/usage/server/local-server.md

-# Run a development Server
+# Run a Local Development Server

 The [uvicorn](https://www.uvicorn.org/) ASGI server is automatically installed when you install the project dependencies.
 This can be used for testing the API